 Crowdsourcing empowers communities to participate in their own history.
-We are using advancements in open source transcription tools and projects developed by our peers.
-This supports empowerment by inviting the public to be our partners in making our collections more visible and more accessible.
+We invite you to be our partner in making our collections more visible and more accessible.
 Help us tell the story of all Nova Scotians.

 This is a test project for us and we are starting small but plan to add more documents as we learn more about the technology and how you are using it.
-We welcome your feedback – contact us or join the discussion on Facebook and Twitter.
+We welcome your feedback – contact us or join the discussion on Facebook.

 Q: Do I have to register?

 A: No, registration is not required.
 You may use your name but it is not manditory.
 If you enter your name you will be able to search for documents you've been working on.
 Our system will not track you nor contact you.
 You can simply skip login but you won't easily be able to find the documents you work on.

 A: Mark the word with either [illegible] or [word?] and invite the “crowd” to help you.
 Join the discussion on Facebook and help each other.
 Contact us and we’ll try to help too.

 A: Transcriptions of entire documents, once complete, reviewed and approved, will be downloaded and added to our online collections at //archives.novascotia.ca/virtual/ as full-text for searching and reading.